 Level A accessibility criteria cover the most basic accessibility issues while AAA criteria are the highest level of accessibility.

 It will be very difficult for a website to conform to all criteria on level AAA.
-For this reason, the recommendation is to address accessibility issues based on priority pages and target groups.
+For this reason, the recommendation is to address accessibility issues based on popular pages and specific groups.
 Most organizations choose to strive for AA conformance level (which consists of A and AA issues).

 So if you are not sure where to begin, we suggest you work on fixing issues outlined within the "Fix These Issues to Improve Your Score" list on the Accessibility Overview page within the Siteimprove Intelligence Platform.